-3.1.
 New entrant profile

-The year of application (2009, 2010 or 2011) had no effect on the expectations of the new entrant farmers.
+The general characteristics from the business plans and applications of 230 new farmers under the New Entrant Scheme are represented in Table 2.
+Year of application (2009, 2010 or 2011) had no effect on the expectations of the new entrant farmers.
 The average new entrant applicant is 36 years of age (ranging from 21 to 62 years), while 97% are male.
 There was a large variation in knowledge and experience of dairy farming evident from the dataset.
 As the 180hour Agricultural Cert is a minimum prerequisite for Irish dairy farmers to establish land ownership and join the scheme, all applicants have obtained this minimal formal agricultural education.
-In addition to the minimum requirements, a further 72% of applicants have completed a 2 year Advanced Agricultural Certificate in agriculture, while a further 21% have achieved a Bachelors degree level qualification.
+In addition to the minimum requirements, a further 72% of applicants have completed a $\hat{2}$ year Advanced Agricultural Certificate in agriculture, while a further 21% have achieved a Bachelors degree level qualification.
 Fifty-eight percent of new dairy entrants are originating from previously beef enterprises, with 22% of all new entrants planning to become exclusively dairy farmers within 5 years.
-In terms of dairy experience, 44% of new entrants have a close relative in dairying (such as a parent, sibling or uncle) while a further 20% had no experience in dairy farming at the time of applying for milk quota under the New Entrants scheme, with the remainder having either worked as dairy farm labourers or as work experience students on a dairy farm at some point during their agricultural education.
+In terms of dairy experience, 44% of new entrants have a close relative in dairying (such as a parent, sibling or uncle) while a further 20% had no experience in dairy farming at the time of applying for milk quota under the New Entrants scheme, with the remainder having either